 2021 - present

-Erin is a third-year student at UNG majoring in Psychology and minoring in Neuroscience.
+Erin is graduated from UNG in 2023, majoring in Psychology and minoring in Neuroscience.
 She has an interest in cognitive psychology related to attention, memory, sensation, and perception.
 She is chapter president for UNG Gainesville Students for Sensible Drug Policy (SSDP), an international organization that aims to mend the many incomprehensible policies related to drugs in this country.
 She participated in SSDP’s Psychedelic Pipeline mentorship program as a mentee where she created a harm reduction peer support group with the support of UNG’s counseling center.
 Additionally, she volunteers with Dancesafe, a harm-reduction organization.
 Her research interests include visual perception and the way we use our memory to interpret new stimuli.
 In Fall 2020, she started a novel research project on fragile memory.
 During Spring 2021 she presented her research at UNG’s Annual Research Conference (ARC) and plans to present new findings at additional conferences in the near future.
 She was awarded the 2021 Outstanding Psychology Student Researcher award for the Gainesville campus.
 She was also accepted into the University of Georgia's Summer Undergraduate Research Experience in Neuroscience (NSURE) program, an NHI-funding training program designed to provide an immersive biomedical research experience for the next generation of underrepresented students in the biomedical sciences.
-Following graduation Erin plans to pursue a Ph.D. to further her research in these many areas of interest.
+Erin plans to pursue a Ph.D. to further her research in these many areas of interest.
 In 2022, Erin co-authored a publication in the Psi Chi Journal of Psychological Research.
 Click here to read that article.

 2020 - 2021

-When working in the HVL, Alexandra Negru was a freshman at the University of North Georgia who is majoring in psychology and minoring in philosophy.
-Alongside Dr. Hale, she is currently working on her first research project that aims to explore an association between music and cognitive abilities such as memory retention.
+When working in the HVL, Alexandra Negru was a freshman at the University of North Georgia who, majoring in psychology and minoring in philosophy.
+Alongside Dr. Hale, she was currently working on her first research project that aims to explore an association between music and cognitive abilities such as memory retention.
 As a student of the University of North Georgia’s Honors Program, she plans share her findings at various research conferences in the southeast.
 By executing and presenting this research, she hopes to encourage awareness of scientifically supported methods of enhancing cognitive facilitation.
 Alexandra also intends to find more efficient ways for future students to study through her research in this area.
 Alexandra’s long term goal is to attend Harvard Law School and pursue a career as an attorney.
 She plans to use her psychology knowledge in law school and beyond in the hopes of better understanding the needs of her clients.

 2019 - 2021